S. Sripal: Professional career

 Sripal was Assistant Superintendent of Police in the towns of Namakkal and Madurai, and Superintendent of Police in North Arcot district and Madurai district.
 He worked to end gang warfare in Kolli Hills, Kalrayan Hills and Madurai town and was involved in cases such as apprehending wire thieves in Salem district and a gang of murderers responsible for killing taxi drivers.
 Later, he moved into specialised fields such as CID.
 He served as Commissioner of Police in Chennai for over five years and was the Chief of Police in Tamil Nadu state between 1991–95.

 In recognition of his service, Sripal was awarded the Police medal and the President of India Police Medal.

 Sripal participated in the Asian Pacific Conference of Prison Administrators held at Delhi in 1989, where he spoke on “Penal Philosophy", and he represented India in the International Police Organization General Assembly meeting held in Rome in 1994.

+Sripal has written quite a few Tamil-language books, including: